Jdickson96/Sparta-Global-Training-Code/3_C#_Further_OOP/README.md

 * For example: `_houseno`, `_street`, `_town` in `Person`
 * Make an Address Class

+#### Large Classes

+* When a class does too much
+* Single Responsibility principle
+* Should it be split into two associated classes

+#### Long Method Parameter Lists

+* Long parameter lists are an indication of bloat
+* They are hard to read and understand
+* Is it possible to pass an object instead

+#### Feature Envy

+* When one class is calling another excessively
+* Assign the functionality might belong to the other class
+* Extract method and move to the other class
+* Remember a class should enncapsulate data and methods that act upon that data

 ## Using GitHub Collaberatively

 The Git strategy for Sparta Group work is: